Fort Graham

 Fort Graham was a pioneer fort established in 1849 by Brevet Major R.A.
 Arnold (Companies F and I of the Second United States Dragoons) at the site of Jose Maria Village, an Anadaca camp on the western edge of present-day Hill County, Texas.
 It remained in service until 1853, when settlements had moved further west.
-It was named after Col. William M. Graham, who died at the Battle of Molina del Rey.
+It was named after Col. William M. Graham, who died at the Battle of Molino del Rey.

 A line of seven army posts was established in 1848-49 after the Mexican War to protect the settlers of West Texas and included Fort Worth, Fort Graham, Fort Gates, Fort Croghan, Fort Martin Scott, Fort Lincoln, and Fort Duncan.

 Reconstruction

 In 1936, the Texas Centennial Commission granted Hill County $6,700 to purchase the land upon which the Fort stood and reconstruct one of the buildings.

 US Army Corps of Engineers and Lake Whitney

 In 1953, the U.S. Army Corps of Engineers took the fort site as part of the Lake Whitney project.
 Dr. S. Alan Skinner published, in 1974, An Evaluation of the Archaeological Resources at Lake Whitney, Texas, Southern Methodist University contributions in anthropology No. 14.
 The Corps, in accordance with the 1936 dedication, operated a park on the site until 1982 at which time Hill County, Texas was forced to enter into a lease for the property or lose this culturally significant resource.